Bachelor of Business/Bachelor of Economics

 Economics majors: Applied Econometrics, Economics, Economic Development, Environmental Analysis and Policy.

-Combined degrees are structured to enable you to graduate with two awards in a much shorter time than it would take to complete the two degrees individually.
+Combined degrees are structured to enable you to graduate in a much shorter time than it would take to complete the two degrees individually.
 Each degree on its own is 3 years full-time study, but this combined degree is just 4 years full-time.

 Graduates will have the knowledge and skills to pursue a wide range of career paths, including positions in business management; accounting and finance; public services as policy officers, analysts, economic modellers, advisers, trade and industry officers; private-sector positions in financial management, forecasting, banking, insurance and agribusiness firms; business consulting; commodities or futures trader; importer/exporter; international positions with agencies such as the World Bank, the International Monetary Fund and the United Nations.